Does this test have other names?

 Alkaline phosphatase (ALP).
 ALP is an enzyme found in high quantities in your liver, bile duct, and elsewhere

 Alanine transaminase (ALT).
 ALT is another enzyme found in your liver.

 Aspartate transaminase (AST).
 AST is another enzyme found in your liver, heart, and muscles.

 Total protein.
 Total protein measures the amount of protein in your blood.
 Globulin and albumin

-are the two main proteins found in the blood.
+are the 2 main proteins found in the blood.

 Liver panel or liver function tests also measure bilirubin, a waste product that forms

 when red blood cells break down.
 This test measures total bilirubin and direct bilirubin.